samyIO/public/agent-concepts/terraform-agent/README.md

 1. AI is a tool for engineers
 2. Human oversight and full controllability
-3. Security by design - the agent should be implemented in the MCP (Model Context Protocol) design pattern, to guarantee possible engineer interventions and action-transparancy
+3. Security by design - the agent should be implemented in the MCP (Model Context Protocol) design pattern, to guarantee possible engineer interventions and action-transparency at any time

+Note: Please refer to Anthropics documentation [here](https://modelcontextprotocol.io/introduction), to get further information and guidelines about MCP.

 ## Workflow